 - No bulking ingredients, like cornstarch, or extra chemicals added.
 Companies do sensory evaluation tests and add all sorts of unnecessary chemicals to improve texture, smell and visual acceptance by the consumers.

 2. You can save a lot of money!

 The branded sweeteners are generally much more expensive than buying the pure erythritol and the pure stevia versions.
 And if you want to buy powdered or confectioner’s erythritol, which I super recommend for anything that’s not dissolving it in a liquid straight away, you’d have to shell out even more cash.

-Why erythritol is the best choice for the keto sugar substitute?
+Why erythritol is the best keto sugar substitute

-Erythritol is a magical keto sugar: it’s the one sugar alcohol that you don’t need to count the carbs for.
+Erythritol is a magical keto sugar: it’s a sugar alcohol that you don’t need to count the carbs for.
 Erythritol net carbs = ZERO

 Really.
 Not one single carb from erythritol is absorbed in your body.
 Erythritol is is non caloric, non glycemic, and non insulinemic – it does not provoke an insulin response.
-You can just ignore the amount of erythritol that you add to the recipe.
-Count it as you would water.
+When counting macros or calories, you can just ignore the amount of erythritol that you add to the recipe.
+Count it as you would water!

 But even with all these qualities, erythritol by itself is not perfect.
 The cons of pure erythritol are:

 - Less than sugar sweetness, making it difficult to measure and convert, specially in baking;